rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ### (Optional) Lab 4: Running scripts on GPU in a remote machine

 To run your scripts on GPU in a remote machine, you can follow the guidance in this article: [How to use GPU in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-gpu).
-Focus on the section **Configure Azure ML Workbench to Access GPU**
+Focus on the section **Configure Azure ML Workbench to Access GPU**.

 ## Workshop Completion